 A new type of surgery used to treat blockage of the carotid artery is known as an extracranial to intracranial bypass.

-In this type of surgery a section of blood vessel found outside of the skull is diverted and used to bypass the site of the blockage so the blood supply to the brain can be restored.
+In this type of surgery, a section of blood vessel found outside the skull is diverted and used to bypass the site of the blockage so that the blood supply to the brain can be restored.